 Approach or Avoidance?

-Usually, working hard in order to avoid looking like a fool is more motivating than working hard in order to do well.
+Working hard in order to avoid looking like a fool is more motivating than working hard in order to do well.
+It is just human nature.

-That’s why, no surprise, many goals are formulated as a means to avoid.
+That’s why, no surprise, many goals are formulated as a means to avoid things you don’t want to do.

 I want to… lose weight to avoid being made fun of.
 I want to… make more money to avoid being in debt.
 I want to… stop procrastinating to avoid missing deadlines.